zdavidmm/MMM-MyCommute/README.md

 # MMM-MyCommute
 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).

-It shows your commute time using Google's Traffic API (requires API_KEY).
+It shows your commute time using Google's Traffic API (requires an API Key from Google).

-It is a fork of mrx-work-traffic by Dominic Marx. https://github.com/domsen123/mrx-work-traffic
+It is a fork of `mrx-work-traffic` by Dominic Marx. https://github.com/domsen123/mrx-work-traffic

 # Installation
-1. Navigate into your MagicMirror's `modules`folder and execute `https://github.com/jclarke0000/MMM-MyCommute.git`.
+1. Navigate into your MagicMirror `modules` folder and execute `git clone https://github.com/jclarke0000/MMM-MyCommute.git`.
 2. Go to https://developers.google.com/maps/documentation/javascript/get-api-key and get an API key.

 # Config